joereynolds/life/docs/words.md

 wandering aimlessly through an ignorant ocean

 You are beauty
-A thing that fades but has sculpted a character stronger than any marble
+A thing that will fade but has sculpted a character stronger than any marble

 Emanating elegance, destroying irreverance and binding any wrongdoers to penance